beamzer/CP_Network_Feed_GUI/README.md

-# A web app to maintain a Network Feed ip-list for a Check Point firewall
+# A web app to maintain a Network Feed ip-list for (Check Point) firewalls

 ## 🤝 Contributing